 16. York College of Pennsylvania

 York College of Pennsylvania offers a BA in Intelligence Analysis: Regional & Global Studies that is among Pennsylvania’s best degrees for intelligence analysis.
-York College’s baccalaureate degree program requires students to complete a minimum of 120 semester units to graduate.
+York College’s baccalaureate degree program requires students to complete a minimum of 120-semester units to graduate.
 The core curriculum for York College’s bachelor’s degree in intelligence analysis includes classes in intelligence analysis methods, advanced intelligence analysis, quantitative analysis, and the history of intelligence, plus a senior seminar in intelligence analysis, to name a few.

 York College of Pennsylvania was established as an academy in 1787.
 York College’s campus is home to approximately 5,450 students.
 York College has an impressive career placement rate of 90%.
-Highlight -Barron’s recognizes York College as a best buy school on the eastern US coast.
+Highlight -Barron’s recognizes York College as the best buy school on the eastern US coast.

 Program: BA in Intelligence Analysis: Regional & Global Studies